mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/quantization/quantization.md

 ## Creating Quantized Models

 We use the [DeepSeek-R1](https://huggingface.co/deepseek-ai/DeepSeek-R1) network as an example to introduce W8A8 quantization with the OutlierSuppressionLite algorithm.
+This chapter requires the MindSpore Golden Stick module.
+Please refer to [here](https://www.mindspore.cn/golden_stick/docs/en/r1.3.0/index.html) for details about this module.

 ### Quantizing Networks with MindSpore Golden Stick